GeyserMC/GeyserOptionalPack/developer_documentation.md

 The texture required for this to be displayed can be retrieved during the build process.

+### Offhand Animation

+Both Java Edition and Bedrock Edition have offhand support, though Bedrock is very limited in its support.
+This includes the offhand attack animation.
+However, Bedrock has support for both custom animations and triggering custom animations from the server using the [AnimateEntityPacket](https://wiki.vg/Bedrock_Protocol#Animate_Entity).
+Whenever the server indicates that a player entity has swung their offhand, Geyser will indicate that Bedrock should play the offhand animation.

 ### Particles

 The pack replaces many particles that are not displayed for various reasons.
 Some cannot be displayed due to Bedrock's lack of ability to spawn particles with data from required builtin variables.
 Others simply do not exist in Bedrock edition.
 The table below summarizes the particle changes implemented by this pack.